-In this course concepts of different computer programming languages are presented.
-Attention given to the common factors of programming languages as well as a structured approach to program development.
-The program language may change semester to semester and include but not be limited to: Visual Basic; C++; COBOL.
-This course may be repeated when there is a change of program language.
+In this course concepts of computer programming languages are presented.
+Attention is given to the common constructs of programming languages as well as a structured approach to program development.
+The programming language may change from semester to semester.

 CIS 270 Business IT Application (3) I